AashutoshTrivedi/aashutoshtrivedi/README.md

 ### Hi there 👋

-🔭 I’m currently working on creating a portfolio and a blogging website using HTML, CSS, JavaScript and Jekyll.
+🔭 I’m currently working on creating my portfolio and a blogging website using HTML, CSS, JavaScript and Jekyll.
 Well while I'm working, why don't you have a look at it <a href="https://aashutoshtrivedi.github.io" target="_blank">here</a>

 Feebacks are appreciated.